Performance Reviews

 3. How effectively does this individual communicate progress on team goals and projects?

-4. What skills could help this person become a better decision-maker?
+4. What skills could help this person become better at decision-making?

 5. How well does this employee manage multiple projects?